William R. Parnell: Biography

 William Russell Parnell was born in Dublin, Ireland on 13 August 1836.
 He may have been a distant relative of Irish nationalist Charles Stewart Parnell.
 At age 18, Parnell enlisted in the British Army serving with the 4th Hussars and, during the Crimean War, with the 17th Lancers.
 He took part in the now infamous Charge of the Light Brigade during the Battle of Balaclava.
 He also saw action at the siege and capture of Sevastopol in 1855.

 In 1860, Parnell arrived in the United States and joined the U.S. Army in Brooklyn, New York when the American Civil War began the following year.
 He became a member of the 4th Regiment New York Volunteer Cavalry, popularly known as "Dickel's Mounted Rifles", serving primarily with the Army of the Potomac.
 During the first two years of the war, he was part of Colonel Louis Blenker's campaigns in the Shenandoah Valley and West Virginia.
 He also saw action at the battles of Cross Keys, Port Republic, Cedar Mountain, and the Second Battle of Bull Run.
 With the Cavalry Corps, he also fought at the battles of Fredericksburg, Beverly Ford, Brandy Station, Stoneman's Raid, Aldie, and Middleburg.
 On 21 June 1863, he was captured after leading a failed cavalry charge at the Battle of Upperville and briefly held as a prisoner-of-war.
 He escaped two months later and made his way to Petersburg, West Virginia where he was reunited with his regiment.
 He later saw action at the battles of the Wilderness, Spotsylvania, Trevilian Station, Petersburg, Lee's Mills, Winchester and Cedar Creek among other engagements.

-He had been shot in the left hip at Upperville, the bullet embedding itself in the bone, and his doctor decided against removing it.
-He also sustained a number of saber cuts at the battle.
-One of them severed the bone in his nose.
+Parnell had been shot in the left hip at Upperville, the bullet embedding itself in the bone, and his doctor decided against removing it.
+He also sustained a number of saber cuts at the battle, including one that severed his nose.
 He received no medical attention for it and the bone gradually corroded and fell away "leaving a gaping hole in the roof of his mouth" and making it difficult for him to speak.
-Parnell had a metal plate made to cover the roof of his mouth allowing him to talk but also raising the pitch of his voice.
+Parnell had a metal plate made to cover the roof of his mouth allowing him to speak but also raising the pitch of his voice.
 The plate was very fragile and throughout his life Parnell was fearful he might break it.
 The plate would break six years later and he had to travel to Portland to have another one made and inserted.